The Chronology of Revelation

 rule and reign

-Resurrected believers, along with Jesus, will rule and reign over the world for a thousand years (Revelation 20:4,6).
-It will be a demonstration to humanity, as well as to the spirit realm, of how wonderful the earth would have been, throughout human history, had its inhabitants voluntarily submitted to the regulations and decrees of God.
-Jesus’ righteous and lawful reign also will help prepare those with eternal life for the new Creation to come, after the present heavens and earth cease to exist (Psalm 102:25,26; Revelation 20:11b, 21:1a—see old and new Creations).
+Jesus also will obliterate those who have attacked and transgressed against Israel.
+Then, along with resurrected believers who will be given authority by Him, He will rule and reign over the world for a thousand years (Revelation 2:26,27, 20:4,6).
+Jesus and His saints will rule in absolute and unconditional righteousness, justice and fairness.
+It will be a demonstration to all of humanity, as well as to the spirit realm, of how wonderful the earth could have been, throughout human history, had its inhabitants submitted willingly to the regulations, statutes and decrees of God.

 Then the end will come, when he [Jesus Christ] hands over the kingdom to God the Father after he has destroyed all dominion, authority and power.
 For he must reign until he has put all his enemies under his feet.
 The last enemy to be destroyed is death (1 Corinthians 15:24-26).